sam-henderson1/VGArchive/README.md

 "npm start" in client terminal

-open link provided by the frontend terminal
+open link provided by the client terminal

 ### How to run in docker